-On the computational modeling side, experiments of strategy change in children's addition problem solving have been undertaken for decades (Siegler & Shrager, 1984; Siegler & Shipley, 1995; Shrager & Siegler, 1998), and small number arithmetic models have been rendered in purely symbolic, purely connectionist, and hybrid symbolic/connectionist paradigms.
-However, due to the unavailability of cognitive neuroscientific data at that time, these models are not rich enough to adequately constrain our theorizing about how the brain develops arithmetic skill.
-Furthermore, I, along with others, have recently shown the possibility for computational neural networks to account for neural activities in human and animal studies as well as provide mechanistic explanations for dynamic changes and evolvement of brain network functions (Chen & Rogers, 2015; Plaut & Buhrmann, 2011; Stoianov & Zorzi, 2012).
+Computational studies, which have been undertaken for decades (Siegler & Shrager, 1984; Siegler & Shipley, 1995; Shrager & Siegler, 1998 [[Add an Anderson reference!]]), have generally been rendered in purely symbolic, purely connectionist, and in hybrid symbolic/connectionist paradigms.
+However, due to unavailability of cognitive neuroscientific data at that time, these models are not rich enough to adequately constrain our theorizing about how the brain develops arithmetic skill.

-Taken together, my general goal for this research is to establish a novel control/connectionist framework to understand the interactive dynamics and evolvement of complex neurocognitive networks in human brain, and bridge the rich infrastructure of cognitive theory, data, and computational experimentation with recent findings from cognitive neuroscience.
-Specifically, I propose to build a new computational model, which is a hybrid of classical connectionist models and classical control system models, to understand children's arithmetic development, especially the strategy use for problem solving.
+Recently, my colleagues and I have demonstrated that computational neural networks can account for neural activities in human and animal studies, as well as provide mechanistic explanations for dynamic changes and evolution of brain network functions (Chen & Rogers, 2015; Plaut & Buhrmann, 2011; Stoianov & Zorzi, 2012).
+The primary goal of the proposed research is build from these results and employ a novel systems-control/connectionist framework to understand the interactive dynamics and evolution of arithmetic skill and number sense y modeling the neurocognitive networks in human brain, and thereby bridge the rich infrastructure of cognitive theory, data, and computational experimentation with recent findings from systems neuroscience.
+Specifically, I propose to build a new computational model, which is a hybrid of classical connectionist models and classical control system models of children's arithmetic and its development, focusing especially on strategy use.

-I will be guided in this effort by several leading thinkers in this specific field: Vinod Menon is one of the leading cognitive neuroscientists, and is among the only ones specifically capturing data and theorizing about the development of the brain as a multi-scale dynamical system, especially in math cognition; Jay McClelland is one of the world's leading connectionist modelers and cognitive scientists, and runs a lab at Stanford focused specifically on arithmetic learning; and Jeff Shrager, consulting on the Symbolic Systems program here at Stanford, is one of the founders (with Bob Siegler, of CMU) of the field of the computational modeling of arithmetic development, and wrote three prior computer models of this specific cognitive activity, and is one of the world's experts in children's arithmetic behavior.
+I will be guided in this effort by several leading thinkers with a wide range of expertise very relevant to this specific domain: Vinod Menon is one of the leading systems neuroscientists, and is among the only ones specifically capturing data and theorizing about the development of the brain as a multi-scale dynamical system, especially in math cognition; Jay McClelland is one of the world's leading connectionist modelers and cognitive scientists, and runs a lab at Stanford focused specifically on arithmetic learning; and Jeff Shrager, consulting professor in the Symbolic Systems program here at Stanford, is one of the founders (with Bob Siegler, of CMU) of the field of the computational modeling of arithmetic development.
+Dr. Shrager wrote three prior, highly cited, computer models of children's arithmetic development, and is also a leading expert on children's and adult's complex cognitive behavior.

 Goal and Hypothesis